aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 4.3
+NotesMath AATopic 4.3

 Unit 4 · Statistics & Probability · Topic 4.3

 Topic 4.3 of IB Mathematics: Analysis and Approaches covers Central tendency & spread, which is part of Unit 4: Statistics & Probability.
 Students explore key concepts including Mean, median & mode, Grouped data, Quartiles & IQR, Standard deviation.
-A strong understanding of central tendency & spread is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of central tendency & spread is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions